Big businesses embrace vegan eating for sustainability as well as sales

 “As of January 2020, Aveda will be 100% vegan – now and forever!
 We are a cruelty-free brand founded on an environmental mission, so this is a major milestone as we seek to continually lessen our impact on the planet.
 And as part of our celebration of this milestone, we are excited to be the first beauty supporter to take part in the Veganuary Workplace Challenge.
 I have personally been plant-based for seven years now and I look forward to celebrating with our Aveda team as they embark on 31 days of a vegan lifestyle.
 It is a great opportunity to reflect on the power of small change and the impact an individual can have on the environment.”

-Photos of the CEOs and spokespeople quoted above are available here.
+Follow the link for photos of the CEOs and spokespeople quoted above.